akshath123/Finding-out-Accident-Occurrence-using-Accelerator-in-mobile-phones-/README.md

 ## NOTES:
 ### install the dtw (dynamic time wrapping algorithm) package before using the code.
 ### This was made for Open Data Gov Hackathon.
-### For demonstration puprose we collected the data of the accelerometer by hitting on the wall while having the mobile phones and waling normally
+### For demonstration puprose we collected the data of the accelerometer by hitting on the wall while having the mobile phones and walking normally.
+We clustered them accordingly.